NorthCoastChurch/IT-Policy/Security-Policy-11-Information-Technology-Purchasing.md

 Paying for and/or reimbursing employees will be handled with a completed Expense Report submitted to the VP of IT.

-{COMPANY-NAME} will also include expenses incurred by employees and will reimburse the following, in addition to standard travel expenses, as indicated in the Employee Reimbursement Policy:
+North Coast Church will also include expenses incurred by employees and will reimburse the following, in addition to standard travel expenses, as indicated in the Employee Reimbursement Policy:

 - Standard item peripheral hardware
 - Business related shipping/courier expenses